praj-bellakka/tp/docs/UserGuide.md

 2021-04-12: 54.2kg
 2021-10-27: 63.3kg
 2021-10-31: 54.0kg
+2021-11-01: 55.6kg

-You have gained 2.5 kg since the start of your FitNUS Journey!
+You have gained 4.1 kg since the start of your FitNUS Journey!
 ```

-2.`list /weight /month 3`
+2. List the weight progress of a certain month:`list /weight /month 3`

 Sample output: